nweiyue/tp/docs/UserGuide.md

 Figure 4.1.1.
 Layout of `Students` tab when there is at least one student

 Notes:
-   * **Student list box**: Contains a list of students and their particulars such as their name, matriculation number, NUS email address and tags (if any).
-Students are arranged in the order that you add them.
+   * **Student list box**: Contains a list of students and their particulars such as their name, matriculation number, NUS email address and tags (if any). <span style="background-color: #089788">Tags</span> are highlighted in a turquoise colour and students are arranged in the order that you add them.
    * **Statistics**: Calculated as a percentage of the number of sessions the student was present or has participated out of all the available sessions.

 <div markdown="block" class="alert alert-info">